 The height and tilt of the saw blade are adjusted by two handwheels.
 The sliding table made of special aluminium profiles runs on hardened steel guide rods.
-The cross-cut carriage is inserted into the lateral groove of the sliding table and fixed in position with two clamping levers.
-The cross-cut fence has a continuous scale and an adjustable flip stop.
+The cross-cut carriage is inserted into the lateral groove of the sliding table, fixed in place by two clamping levers and is also supported by a strong telescopic swivel arm.
+The telescopic cross-cut fence has a continuous scale and two adjustable flip stops.
 It can be used in combination with the eccentric clamping device and on the cross-cut carriage.